PallaviHoge1/AI-in-Education-Student-Activity/README.md

    - **Learning Needs:** Specific requirements for each student to address their learning gaps, which guide the creation of customized lesson plans.

 By integrating AI and data-driven methodologies, this project aims to enhance educational quality and provide personalized learning experiences, thereby improving educational outcomes for students.

+# How to Setup and use [Developer's Guide]:
+Here’s how you can document the usage of your recent encryption setup in the "How to Use" section of your GitHub repository.
+This will include instructions for using `encrypt.py` for password encryption and configuring the application with `configparser`.

+### How to Use

+#### Encrypting Passwords

+1. **Encrypt Your Password:**
+   - Open your terminal and navigate to the directory containing `encrypt.py`.
+   - Run the following command to encrypt your password:

+     ```bash
+     python encrypt.py
+     ```

+   - Follow the prompts to enter the password you want to encrypt.
+   - The script will generate an encrypted password and save it to the specified file.

+2. **Decrypt Your Password:**
+   - To decrypt a password, use the same script with the appropriate decryption command.
+Make sure you provide the correct encryption file and password.